Stołowe Mountains National Park: Inhabitation

 The history of the Table Mountains is closely connected with the history of the Kłodzko region, located on the borderland of Silesia, Bohemia and Moravia.
 After Hussite wars of the 14th and 15th century, the area thrived and later on first spas at Kudowa, Duszniki and Polanica were opened.
 Duszniki is also a center of paper production – one of the first paper mills in Europe was opened there in 1605.

+In film

+The Stołowe Mountains National Park served as a location for Andrew Adamson's 2008 fantasy film The Chronicles of Narnia: Prince Caspian.
+Places in which scenes where shot include the rock formation known as the Errant Rocks and the Kamieńczyk Gorge.